pchicociv/inventory-example/README.md

 Thanks to IoC (with [StructureMap](http://structuremap.github.io/)), it is quite simple to substitute the actual repositories being injected in the controllers or in the test methods.
-If we want to implement a persistent repository, only IoC configuration has to be modified, changing the association between Interfaces and Concrete Classes
+If we want to implement a persistent repository, only IoC configuration has to be modified, changing the association between Interfaces and specific classes

 ### Browser cache